An Eye for an Eye (1999 film)

 An Eye for an Eye (Silmä silmästä) is a 1999 Finnish horror drama film written and directed by Atro Lahtela.
-It tells the story of a woman, who is haunted by nightmares, and who returns to her old home village, finding out about the secret past of both village and her dead father.
+It tells the story of a woman, who is haunted by nightmares, and who returns to her old home village, finding out about the secret past of both the village and her dead father.
 The film's actors include Meri Nenonen, Jukka-Pekka Palo, Johanna af Schultén and double role made Jani Volanen.

 The film's production costs were more than FIM 1.8 million.
 The film has been screened at the Helsinki International Film Festival in 1999 and at the Puchon International Fantastic Film Festival in South Korea in 2000.

 Premise

 Two sisters, Kiia and Eija, have moved away from the village of Pirunperä in Kainuu after their father's suicide.
 Kiia has become a sculptor and is plagued by nightmares related to her old home village, while her sister Eija has created a career as a flight attendant.
 Kiia returns to her former home to make sculptures for the local church.
 At the same time, she finds out the secret past of her father and home village, because the sculptures by Kiia seems to evoke the indescribable evil that slept in Pirunperä.